-An investment in the Fund is designed for those people who wish to promote the activities of the Anglican community and for whom the consideration of profit is not of primary relevance in their investment decision.
+An investment in the Fund is designed for those people who are associates of the Diocese of Canberra and Goulburn and wish to promote the activities of the Anglican community and for whom the consideration of profit is not of primary relevance in their investment decision.
+A definition of associates can be found on the AIDF website (aidf.com.au).
 Investors should be aware of the information below: